 Shelf-Stable Bags - Contents vary from week to week depending on item availability.
 Bags are distributed at the same location as the hot meal.

 Meal Distribution - Distribution locations are determined by the number of volunteers available for summer feeding teams.
-For 2019, we are planning a minimum of one site but hope to grow to 3.

 Meal Costs - All meals are provided free of charge to those in need.